GSA/fedramp-automation/documents/adr/0010-semantic-versions-only.md

 This decision record is to document the following possible solutions and implications.

+### Possible Solutions

+Below is a list of possible versioning solutions that will or will not support this strategy.

+#### Do Nothing

+If FedRAMP does nothing, the strategy and processes will stay as-is.
+The documentation about the release strategy and versioning methodology and the practice of using them in releases will contradict one another.
+Internal staff and external stakeholders will continue to receive conflicted guidance.
+The misalignment may cause confusion about future releases.

+#### Continue Spock Versioning and Revert Semantic Versioning Change

+FedRAMP can change the developer documentation, standard operating procedures in the wiki, and the website to continue to use Spock versioning and revert the decision to use Semantic Versioning.
+This option would take as much effort as the alternative to completely move to SemVer.
+However, this option will likely alienate community stakeholders receptive to the change.

 ## Decision

 FedRAMP has decided to move forward completely with the Semantic Versioning transition and completely deprecate the Spock versioning approach.